mark-d-holmberg/rubohash/README.md

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ### Derivation Notice! :

+The images are licensed under Creative Commons by attribution

+> Robots lovingly provided by robohash.org

 This ruby gem is a derivation of the python repository at: https://github.com/e1ven/Robohash

 > The Python Code is available under the MIT/Expat license.
 See the LICENSE.txt file for the full text of this license.
 Copyright (c) 2011, Colin Davis.